The Parrog, Newport Pembrokeshire

 There is a touring caravan park / camping site at The Parrog which sits just behind the quay wall and gives quick easy access to the beach.
 It is also only a short walk in to the main town of Newport from the camp site.
 Situated at the entrance to the camp site is Morawelon Cafe which has ice creams, drinks and a varied menu for lunches etc..

 The river at the Parrog is now far too shallow to house anything bigger than recreational and small fishing boats and the sand bar at The Cwm can make for some interesting navigational experiences depending on the tidal situation.

 There is a small car park at the Parrog with four points of entry to the beach for launching boats, one of which is four wheel drive recommended.
-The Nevern estuary which flows through The Parrog has extended boat moorings (now overseen by The Pembrokeshire National Park Authority ) towards the east - a point of discussion with some locals as this now poses a threat to people who like swimming in the estuary as opposed to the sea.
+The Nevern estuary which flows through The Parrog has extended boat moorings (now overseen by The Pembrokeshire National Park Authority ) towards the east.

 An old crossing point known as 'The Chain' still exists for anyone wishing to wade across the estuary to Traeth Mawr (Big Beach) at low tide (ask a local to point you in the right direction).
 This crossing can be achieved by removing your shoes and socks and rolling up your trousers to knee level.
 Any other crossings on the lower Nevern Estuary near The Parrog are only advisable at its widest points at low tide.

 Accommodation near Newport Parrog: